arnosti-lab/Cell_cycle_expression_of_polarity_genes/README.md

 **Figures and Tables**

-All of the tables and figures from this manuscript are available in ./results and can be recreated by running:
+All of the tables and figures from this manuscript are available in `results` and can be recreated by running:

 `$ Rscript ./run/figure1_plots.R`